Brief timeline of Joss Whedon allegations as director breaks silence over claims

-Joss Whedon: History of past allegations as director breaks silence over claims
+Joss Whedon: History of past allegations against director as he breaks silence over claims

-Actors including Charisma Carpenter and Gal Gadot have accused him of toxic behind-the-scenes behaviour
+The director has finally addressed the claims in a new interview that’s being widely criticised

 For years, Joss Whedon has been revered as the creator of beloved cult TV shows and the director of mega successful films, but this image has been shattered by allegations of bad behaviour.